Annual passes may be obtain for the following categories:

 Santa Clara County Parks Department also offers Lifetime Senior Vehicle Passes.

 - Lifetime Senior vehicle passes are provided for a one-time fee of $75 to all persons 60 years and older.
+Note: A Lifetime Senior pass will be replaced with a 50% discount off the Annual Pass, effective May 1, 2016.

 - Senior vehicle passes cover vehicle entrance fees only at all Santa Clara County Parks, excluding Sunnyvale Baylands Park.
 The senior pass is NOT valid for lake use, camping, or reservation fees.